jessitron/otel-test-pod/README.md

 ### Shell into the pod

-`kubectl exec otel-test-pod -i --tty -- ash`
+`kubectl exec otel-test-pod -i --tty -- bash`

 ### Try to hit the collector